jirijakes/bitcoinops.github.io/_includes/articles/bitgo-musig2.md

 ## The Specification Process

-Our experience with implementing MuSig2 at BitGo shows that companies and individuals working in the Bitcoin space should take the time to review and contribute to the development of specifications that they intend to (or even hope to) implement.
+Our experience with implementing MuSig2 at BitGo shows that companies and individuals working in the bitcoin space should take the time to review and contribute to the development of specifications that they intend to (or even hope to) implement.
 When we first reviewed the draft MuSig2 specification and started studying how best to integrate it into our signing systems, we